 Sideshow Bob.
 He is educated and indeed clearly a mastermind.
 But Bob is such a showman that more often then not, his schemes fail because he either misses a small clue or just loves to be theatrical in his work.
 To be fair, a lot of these small clues are easily missed.
 For the most part, Bob has very clever schemes; it is more often a matter of circumstance that they tend to fall apart.
 He does show some signs of being a Smug Snake , but is a very ambiguous example, and most definitely less of an example than Burns.

-Blaineley from Total Drama Island has a very inflated image of herself but isn't in the same league as Heather or Alejandro when it comes to manipulation and ruthlessness.
+Blaineley from Total Drama World Tour has a very inflated image of herself but isn't in the same league as Heather or Alejandro when it comes to manipulation and ruthlessness.